-For the half year ended June 30, 2024, the weighted average interest rate across the Total Portfolio was

-4.35% compared to 2.75% as at December 31, 2023.
-This increase reflects the higher interest rate on most of the REIT's mortgage loans, now bearing interest at a floating rate indexed on EURIBOR, as well as the penalty interest of the Trio mortgage loan (8.6% annually) prior to the loan extension.
-As at June 30, 2024, 28% of the REIT's debt for the Total Portfolio was at fixed REIT's interest rates, mostly on short term loans or within properties interest rates, mostly on short term loans or within properties being marketed for sale.
+For the nine months ended September 30, 2024, the weighted average interest rate across the Total Portfolio was 3.97% compared to 2.75% as at December 31, 2023.
+This increase reflects the higher interest rate on most of the REIT's mortgage loans, now bearing interest at a floating rate indexed on EURIBOR, as well as the penalty interest of the Trio mortgage loan (8.6% annually) prior to the loan extension in June 2024.
+As at September 30, 2024, 29% of the REIT's debt for the Total Portfolio was at fixed REIT's interest rates, mostly on short term loans or within properties interest rates, mostly on short term loans or within properties being marketed for sale.

-In its last economic bulletin, published in June 2024, the European Central Bank ("ECB") decided to lower key lending rates by 25 bps after nine months of holding rates steady.
-Economic growth estimates have been revised up to 0.9% in 2024, 1.4% in 2025 and 1.6% in 2026.
-Despite the foregoing, there exists uncertainty in the European political landscape, resulting in decreased and restrictive lending by financial institutions in Europe, including France and Germany making it increasingly difficult for businesses to secure loans.
-The tightening of credit has coincided with an economic slowdown, induced by interest rates which are starting to come down from an all-time high.
 Management will continue to seek financing opportunities through its banking networks in Europe, leveraging the quality of its properties, lease terms and high caliber tenants, but there is no assurance the REIT will be successful in securing such financing on terms acceptable to the REIT or at all.
 See "Risks and Uncertainties" in the MD&A for a discussion of the conditions which could adversely impact the REIT's liquidity, operating results or financial condition, the ability to make distributions on the Units, the ability to implement the REIT's growth strategy and the ability of the REIT to sell properties if potential buyers are unable to secure financing necessary to complete the transaction.